New HDB Flat Classifications and Rules - Standard, Plus, Prime

 • 10-year MOP

-• Subsidy clawback of 9% when resold in the open market.
+• Subsidy clawback of up to 14% when resold in the open market.

 • Monthly income ceiling of $14,000 for families and singles for resale buyers. (must include at least one Singaporean).